brchalifour/TayloRsVersion/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package contains color palettes for R data visualization that are inspired by Queen Taylor Swift's albums and eras.
 I am in no way associated with Taylor (but would love to be).

+## Available Album Palettes

 Below, here are all of the palettes currently available.
 These will be updated as Taylor's Versions become available.

 ![All Palettes](tay_pals.png)